irmorteza/go-cache-wb/README.md

-# Golang Cache with write-behind strategy
+# Golang Cache with write-back strategy
-The go-cache-wb is the cache with write behind strategy
+go-cache-wb is a cache with write back(behind) strategy

 Please read following links, to know more about caching strategies
 - https://codeahoy.com/2017/08/11/caching-strategies-and-how-to-choose-the-right-one/